openai-npu/openrouter-pay-calc/README.md

 2. Enter your desired total payout or the OpenRouter input amount
 3. The calculator will instantly show you the corresponding amount

+### Payment Amount Constraints

+- Minimum desired total payout: $5.00
+- Minimum OpenRouter input amount: $5.66
+- The calculator is designed for amounts within the range where the additional fee (0.4% of input amount) does not exceed $2.
+For larger amounts, please consult OpenRouter's official documentation.

 ### Development

 This project is built with HTML, CSS, and JavaScript.
 To run it locally: